Spoiled by Paris

 The baguette: I haven’t had much of a chance to shop for baguettes, but I haven’t seen that particular kind yet.
 The baguettes from Boulangerie Française on Murray, and from Ace Bakery, are good (although the former was surprisingly spongy), but they’re a lot less crusty and more bready; no-one seems to have the very narrow (about an inch wide!) airy ones that appeared in our café breakfasts.
 Definitely needs more research.

 The croissants: Don’t even start me.
 Every place in the city bakes croissants for about 2/3 of the time they deserve to be baked.
-I think people are afraid of crumbs.
+I think people are afraid nfl jerseys china of crumbs.
 The couple of croissants I’ve had that weren’t undercooked have been way too bready or thick-crusted.
 I’m not sure where to look here.

 Hopefully I will be able to recreate my Parisian café breakfasts, but it’s not promising.